Raise your hand if you’ve ever tried a 30-day diet, hoping to have all your food issues solved at the end.

 Learning how to set and flex food boundaries that work for me.

 Throughout this website, I talk in more detail about the steps that got me there.
-(Learn more about the stages of change.)
-But for right here, I just want to tell you what life looks like when you’ve processed the things, and arrived at a place where your anxiety and guilt around food are greatly diminished, and you’re enjoying freedom.
+(Learn more about the trails.)
+But for right here, I just want to tell you what life looks like when you’ve processed the things, and arrived at a place where your anxiety and guilt around food are greatly diminished, and you’re enjoying true freedom around food.

 Here’s my food freedom manifesto.